 - Scope (1:2,39): 2048×858 (2k) or 4096×1716 (4k)

 According to DCI 24 (and 48) frames per second (fps) is the standard, but 25 or 30 fps will also work on all newer versions of servers which support the SMPTE standard.
 Higher speeds then 48 fps is not available for all playout servers.
-Please note that 29.97 and 23,98 are not possible.
+For that reason, it’s advised not to submit a High Frame Rate (HFR: 50 fps or higher) to a festival.
+Please also note that 29.97 and 23,98 are not possible.
 Material with this speed will be converted to 30 or 24 fps.

 A movie theater is by default equipped with 5.1 or 7.1 audio, where most of the speech goes through a center channel.
-Prologic decoding is not standard when showing DCP.
+Prologic decoding is not standard in cinemas.
 When a DCP with only 2 channels is shown, anyone who is not seated in the centre of the room will only hear the left or right speaker.
-To avoid that, Green DCP will always upmix towards 3.1 (Left, Centre, Right, LFE) with software from Soundfield when you provide your film with mono or stereo tracks.
+Also, the capabilities of the available subwoofers are not used.
+To avoid this, Green DCP will always upmix towards 3.1 (Left, Centre, Right, LFE) with DTS-licenced software when you provide your film with mono or stereo tracks.
 This upmix will be delivered with the DCP as a standard 5.1 mix with muted surrounds.
 As an alternative you can supply your own 5.1, 7.1 or 3.1 mix.

 It’s possible to add multiple subtitle tracks to a DCP.
 So one package can contain several subtitles, targeting different language regions.
 When the original DCP is still available, a supplemental package with a new subtitle can be added later.
 The original picture and audio will then be merged in the playout server with the additional subtitle track.